5 Best Free AI YouTube Shorts Makers (Tested & Ranked)

 Paid plans: Canva Pro from $13/mo

-Best for: Creators who already use Canva and want to add Shorts to their workflow using templates and manual customization.
+Best for: Creators who already use Canva and want to add Shorts to their workflow with templates and manual customization.

 3. InVideo AI — Best for Text-to-Video

 What it does: InVideo AI generates videos from text prompts.
-Type a topic or paste a script, and it creates a complete video with stock footage, voiceover, music, and captions.
+Type a topic or paste a script, and it produces a complete video with stock footage, voiceover, music, and captions.

-- Text-to-video is genuinely impressive — coherent visuals matched to script
+- Text-to-video output is coherent, with visuals well-matched to script

 - Large stock media library